 A week after Hurricane Maria devastated Puerto Rico, we are hearing that this United States territory is facing a humanitarian crisis.
-That is a phrase we have all heard before about poor countries in other partscanstockphoto18234898 of the world – it could be the result of a natural disaster or a civil war.
+That is a phrase we have all heard before about poor countries in other parts of the world – it could be the result of a natural disaster or a civil war.
 A crisis like this saddens us, but it’s usually so far away, and we just move on.

-What is a “humanitarian crisis”?
-Wikipedia defines it as “a singular event or a series of events that are threatening in terms of health, safety or well being of a community or large group of people”.
+What is a “humanitarian crisis”?
+Wikipedia defines it as “a singular event or a series of events that are threatening in terms of health, safety or well being of a community or large group of people”.
 Another way of saying it – when the basics of life are unavailable – food, water, transportation, healthcare, and communications.

 Puerto Rico is us, yes US.
 It is not somewhere far away.
 It is 1000 miles from Miami.
 3.5 million people live in Puerto Rico.
 It is 3 times the size of Rhode Island – in square miles and in population.